JMMP-Group/CO_AMM15/scripts/PROCESS_GEBCO_EMOD_2020/README_PROCESS_BATHY.md

 then make

-Need to preformat the data, use:
+Need to pre-format the data, use:

 ```bash
 python xarray_format_notemplate.py